daihocmo/learn-vietnamese/docs/routine.md

 Your **passive listening** fills in the gaps where you otherwise wouldn't be doing Vietnamese.

-### Stage: 100-page Doraemon challenge
+### Stage: 200-page Doraemon challenge

 From today until the 30th day.
 I want you to challenge yourself to read 100 pages of the Doraemonmanga.

 Doraemon is a great slice of life manga that has been translated into many languages, including Vietnamese.

 Manga are tricky to look up words on because they are essentially, text on images.
-But you can just type out words and look them up using Yomitan.
+But you can just type out words and look them up using Yomitan (typing vietnamese if fairly easy).

+You can download the manga [here](https://drive.proton.me/urls/D7397KHVJC#FOvauRhcv724).

 **Q: So, what will I need to be doing from today until the 30th day?**